-A small, lightweight reliable headlamp/flashlight is a necessity in addition to spare batteries.
-A small candle is useful for lighting a fire if the wood or tinder is wet and should included in the contents of the Fanny Pack.
+A small, lightweight reliable flashlight is useful.
+The small disposable lights are lightweight and certainly adequate for short hikes.
+For longer hikes, two disposable lights might be necessary or one small flashlight with extra batteries.
+A small candle is useful for lighting a fire if the wood or tinder is wet.

 ADDITIONAL CLOTHING - In addition to what the Scout wears, very little additional clothing is needed.
 A poncho should be carried for rain protection and can be used as a ground cloth.
 It should be lightweight plastic, repellent or coated nylon.
+Avoid heavy, rubberized or canvas ponchos.
+Small plastic ponchos are available that weigh 10-16 oz.

-A jacket is needed for cool mornings and evenings.
+A jacket or heavy wool shirt is needed for cool mornings and evenings.
 It also can serve as a pillow or provide additional warmth for sleeping on cold nights.
 Down jackets are light, comfortable and easy to store but they are expensive and provide little insulation if they get wet.
 Jackets filled with synthetic fiber are warm and provide insulation when wet, but they are bulky.
 Scouts should carry a change of underwear and socks, primarily in case he gets wet.
 Remember, wet clothes do not dry and dirty clothing can be washed if necessary.
-Extra pants and shirts and base layers are optional on short hikes but necessary for multi-day hikes.
-The Scout Class A uniform makes an excellent choice.
-Convertible (zip-off pant legs) are ideal as they can be used as pants when going through brush and scrub and can be zipped off on the trail when hot.
-Scouts should also have their Class-B long sleeve yellow shirt on hand to wear in camp.
-The bright yellow makes it easy to identify an locate scouts in an instant.
+Extra pants and shirts are optional on short hikes but necessary for long term hikes.
+The Scout uniform makes an excellent choice.
+Short pants and short sleeve shirts are reasonably lightweight and durable.

-It is essential to pack the one extra set of clothes in a plastic bag or ideally lightweight daypack which will assure that the clothes are dry when they are needed.
+It is essential to pack the one extra set of clothes in a plastic bag which will assure that the clothes are dry when they are needed.
 The Scout will be using his own judgment on when to change and what to wear.
 He should not pack items he will not use.

 The list of required equipment including weights of each that can be carried by the new Scout for two, three day or longer term hikes is included.
 Items may vary slightly from scout to scout.
-The exact list of equipment may depend on the scout, his equipment, his patrol and list of equipment may depend on the scout, his patrol and the specific hike.
+The exact list of equipment may depend on the scout, his equipment, his patrol and list of equipment may depend on the scout, his equipment, his patrol and the specific hike.
 Some scouts may have a lighter jacket or a heavier pad than those listed, but this list can be used as a guide for assembling backpacking equipment.
 In general, a scout can carry 25% of his weight on a hike.
 The pack may weigh slightly more at the outset of the hike because the scout has to carry food, but the weight will diminish as the food is consumed.

-MISCELLANEOUS OPTIONAL EQUIPMENT - Every scout will want to carry some items which are personally important to him (i.e. candy, an extra pair of socks, camp shoes, fishing gear, camp chair, etc.) The younger, inexperienced hiker should carry only a minimum of optional items on his first few hikes.
+MISCELLANEOUS OPTIONAL EQUIPMENT - Every scout will want to carry some items which are personally important to him (i.e. candy, an extra pair of socks, camp shoes, fishing gear, camera, etc.) The younger, inexperienced hiker should carry only a minimum of optional items on his first few hikes.
 After three or four outings he will become accustomed to the pace and learn his own capability.
 He will be the best judge of what he can carry and what items he will use at camp or on the trail.